 In nature, neocaridinas live in large groups and during the day they tend to hide in the thick bushes of plants, under the roots or in narrow spaces in order to protect themselves from larger fish or crustacean.
 Because of their small size, they are a really easy prey – if you have other guests in your aquarium, it is advisable to insert adequate amounts of moss and other hiding spots for them.

-Blue Dream Shrimp nutrition
+Blue Dream Shrimp diet and nutrition

 Blue dream shrimp shrimp are decent algae eaters and also fond of decaying organic matter (from plants to worms and even other deceased fish and shrimps).
 You can feed them any shrimp food meant for caridines and neocaridines, as well as freshly boiled vegetables.
 Try to feed them food matching their natural color, so to really make it shine!